GauthamIDE/GauthamIDE/README.md

 # 👋 Hello, I'm Gautham!

-Welcome to my GitHub profile!
 I'm 21 year developer based in India and I'm passionate about Machine Learning and Python Backend Developer.
 I love exploring new technologies and collaborating on exciting projects.
 ## 💼 About Me

     💻 I'm currently seeking a job.